poldrack/psych-open-science-guide/guide/1_preregistration.md

 - [AsPredicted.org](https://aspredicted.org/) - Primarily used within psychology, provides a simple form to ease registration
 - [AEA Registry](http://www.socialscienceregistry.org) - Primarily used within economics
 - EGAP (Political Science mainly)
-- Clinicaltrials.gov (Medicine / Public Health mainly)
+- [ClinicalTrials.gov](https://clinicaltrials.gov/ct2/home) (Medicine / Public Health mainly)

+### Create your pre-registration document

+In general, the more detailed the preregistration the better, but don't let the perfect be the enemy of the good: Registering something is better than not registering anything.

+For a psychological study, the Gold Standard would be to register:

+- sample size and inclusion/exclusion criteria
+- measures or stimuli to be used and their construction
+- specific predictions / hypotheses to be tested
+- description of preprocessing to be applied to the data
+- analyses to be performed, including description of statistical models and variables that will be included and the criteria for statistical decisions

+In addition, one might rpre-egister all of the acquisition and analysis code to be used, and validate the analysis code on simulated data.
+This might be considered the "Platinum Standard".

+### Submit the pre-registration

+Submission often requires specifying an embargo period, during which time the pre-registration is private until the set expiration date.
+Reasons to embargo include:

+-   Prevent others from copying your idea (if your study will take some time to carry out)
+-   Prevent participants from seeing the purpose of the study (particularly relevant in field studies).

+ The maximum embargo period is generally at most 3 years after initial submission.

 ## Frequently Asked Questions

-### What do I pre-register?

-In general, the more the better, but don't let the perfect be the enemy of the good: Registering something is better than not registering anything.

-The Gold Standard is to register your predictions / hypotheses, analyses, measures and their construction, stimuli / IV, sample and exclusion criteria, methods.

-The Platinum Standard: Gold standard + Register all of the acquisition and analysis code and validate the analysis code on simulated data

 ### What’s the difference between a study registry and a pre-registration?